on June 7, 2021 (last modified on January 28, 2022) • 12 minute read

 For some context on just how different the Internet was, this is a screenshot of Dogpile’s homepage in 2001 courtesy of Wayback Machine. 😉

-While Google is the dominant search engine these days with a market share of 86.6%, it’s still far from the only search engine.
+While Google is the dominant search engine these days with a market share of 86.6%, and 92 billion visits in march 2021 alone, it’s still far from the only search engine.

 Bing is the 2nd largest search engine with around 6% market share.
 While that’s tiny compared to Google, this still amounts to more than 12 billion global monthly searches.